How to read a camera histogram and why it’s not perfect

 3. What are a camera histogram’s weak points?

-In other words, why can’t you rely entirely on your camera histogram to determine your image is correctly exposed.
+Histograms aren’t perfect.
+So you can’t rely entirely on your camera histogram to determine your image is correctly exposed.
 Here are three example scenarios:

 Polar bear in snow